 Surgery may be needed for clots that do not respond to medicine.
 Some blockages may also be caused by a buildup of plaque in blood vessels.
 Surgery can help to improve blood flow.
 Surgical options include:

 - Coronary artery bypass grafting (CABG)—Part of a blood vessel from another area of the body will be taken.
-It will be attached above and below the blocked area to create blood flow around the blockage.
+It will be attached above and below the blocked area.
+This will help create blood flow around the blockage.

 Cardiac rehabilitation can help after a heart attack.
 It will teach healthy habits to decrease the risk of another heart attack.
 The program will also monitor the heart as physical activity is increased.
 Severe heart attacks can also make the heart weaker.
 Rehabilitation can help to adjust to changes.

 A heart attack can be a major life event.
-It is common for people to experience depression after having a heart attack.
+It is common for people to have depression after a heart attack.
 Therapy and medicine can help to manage these challenges.